microsoft/azurechat/src/public/guide.md

 ## Introduction 📜

-Building upon the foundational principles outlined in the QChat prompt guide, this enhanced guide aims to empower Queensland Government employees to create and refine prompts that maximise the utility of digital platforms like QChat.
-The guide focuses on clarity, context, and structured communication, ensuring that your interactions are both efficient and meaningful.
+This updated guide builds upon the foundational principles of the QChat prompt guide, aiming to empower Queensland Government employees to craft and refine prompts for optimal effectiveness on digital platforms like QChat.
+Focus on clarity, context, and structured communication to ensure your interactions are both efficient and meaningful.

 ## Tips for Good Prompt Creation ✍️

 ### Be Clear and Specific 🔍

-- Begin with a concise explanation of your needs.
+- Start with a clear statement of what you need.
-- Use definitive language that leaves no room for misinterpretation.
+- Use precise language to eliminate ambiguity.
-- Example: Instead of saying "Details on the policy," specify "Provide a summary of the Queensland Privacy Policy updates effective January 2023."
+- **Example:** Instead of "Details on the policy," specify "Provide a detailed summary of the Queensland Privacy Policy updates effective January 2023."

 ### Incorporate Context Thoughtfully 💡

-- Furnish brief yet sufficient background information.
+- Include relevant background information to set the stage.
-- Illustrate the importance and relevance of the prompt in the larger scheme of government operations.
+- Explain the significance of your prompt within broader government efforts.
-- Example: "Given our department's focus on sustainable development, detail how the proposed Urban Planning Act amendments promote eco-friendly construction practices."
+- **Example:** "Given our department's dedication to sustainable development, describe how the Urban Planning Act amendments support eco-friendly building practices."

 ### Significance of a Well-Crafted Prompt 💬

-- Ensures responses are aligned with objectives.
+- Aligns responses with your objectives.
-- Saves time by reducing the need for further clarification.
+- Reduces the need for follow-up clarifications, saving time.
-- Enhances the effectiveness of decision-making processes through precise information gathering.
+- Enhances decision-making efficiency with precise and relevant information gathering.

 ## Structuring Your Prompt 🏗️

 ### Start with a Greeting or Introduction 👋

-- A friendly opening can set the tone for a constructive exchange.
+- A friendly opening sets a constructive tone for the dialogue.
-- Example: "Hello!
-As we prepare for the upcoming environmental summit, could you enumerate the key points of Queensland's climate policy?"
+- **Example:** "Hello!
+As we gear up for the environmental summit, could you list the key elements of Queensland's climate policy?"

 ### Consider Prompt Order and Explicit Instructions 🛠️

-- The sequence and clarity of your prompt can significantly affect the outcome.
+- The sequence and clarity of your instructions can greatly influence the outcomes.
-- Direct the dialogue by presenting instructions in a logical manner.
+- Organise your prompts logically to direct the conversation.
-- Example: "Please list the steps undertaken by Queensland Government to digitise public services, starting with the most recent initiatives."
+- **Example:** "Detail the measures taken by the Queensland Government to digitise public services, beginning with the most recent efforts."

 ### Utilise Follow-up Questions 🔄

-- Keep the conversation fluid with pertinent follow-up questions based on prior responses.
+- Engage in a dynamic dialogue with relevant follow-up questions based on prior responses.
-- This can unearth additional insights and foster a deeper understanding.
+- This strategy can unearth deeper insights.
-- Example: "You mentioned the adoption of new technologies in public services.
-Could you expand on the cybersecurity measures implemented to protect user data?"
+- **Example:** "Regarding the integration of new technologies in public services, can you elaborate on the cybersecurity protocols implemented to safeguard user data?"

 ### Add Variety with Tone and Personality 🎭

-- Experiment with different conversational styles to make the interaction more engaging.
+- Employ different tones to make the interaction more lively.
-- Adjust your tone according to the intended audience and context of the message.
+- Tailor your tone to fit the audience and the context of your message.
-- Example: "Imagine you're a tour guide introducing the wonders of the Great Barrier Reef.
-How would you describe its ecological significance to a visitor?"
+- **Example:** "Imagine you're introducing the Great Barrier Reef's ecological importance to a tourist.
+How would you present it?"

 ### Provide an "Out" for the Model ↩️

-- Offer alternative response options to maintain accuracy.
-- This prevents the propagation of potentially incorrect information.
+- Include alternatives for the model to prevent dissemination of incorrect information.
-- Example: "If there is no available data on the topic, please direct me to relevant resources or experts within our department."
+- **Example:** "If accurate data on this subject is not available, could you direct me to other resources or experts within our department?"

-### Making the Most of QChat's Capacity 📊
-- Use QChat's unique capabilities to analyse data, summarise communications, and draft policies.
-- Tailor your prompts by including all essential details relevant to your specific request.
+### Advanced Options for Expert Users 🔧

+#### Using Delimiters for Structured Instructions

+- Organise complex tasks with delimiters like bullet points or numbers for clarity and sequence.
+- **Example:**
+  1. "First, summarise the latest policy updates."
+  2. "Then, outline the implementation timeline for these updates."
+  3. "If detailed timelines are unavailable, provide general time frames."

+#### Sequential Task Instructions

+- Specify tasks in the order they need to be completed for complex enquiries.
+- **Example:**
+  1. "Start with an analysis of demographic data regarding online service access."
+  2. "Identify significant trends and disparities in the data."
+  3. "If specific details are missing, suggest alternative metrics for evaluating digital inclusivity."

 ## Sample Advanced Prompt 📝

 "Good morning!
-As we're finalising the report on digital inclusivity in Queensland, I require a comprehensive analysis of current online service access statistics by demographic.
-Please provide a breakdown by age, location, and income level with corresponding usage rates for the past year.
-Highlight any significant trends or disparities evident in the data.
-If certain information is not available, suggest alternative metrics that may offer insights into digital inclusivity within the state."
+In the process of completing our report on digital inclusivity in Queensland, I need a comprehensive analysis of demographic statistics related to online service access, including breakdowns by age, location, and income, along with usage rates over the past year.
+Please highlight any notable trends or disparities.
+Where data is lacking, recommend alternative measures that could shed light on digital inclusivity across the state."

+## How to Review Content and Draft a Response 🕵️‍♂️

+When tasked with reviewing content and then drafting a response, here's a structured approach you can take:

+1. **Summarise the Content**: Briefly outline the main points or themes of the content you're reviewing.
+Use delimiters if necessary to organise your summary.

+   - **Example:** "The article discusses three major themes: sustainability in urban planning, technological innovation in public services, and cybersecurity measures.
+Each theme is explored in the context of recent Queensland Government initiatives."

+2. **Drafting a Response**: After summarising, draft a response that addresses any specific queries, comments, or tasks related to the email.

+   - **Example:** "In response to the email's query about our department's focus areas, based on the article, we should emphasise our commitment to sustainability, our progress in digitising public services, and our stringent cybersecurity protocols to safeguard user data."

+### Example Task 📝

+"Please review the below article and then draft a response to this email:

+---article---
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+---end of article---

+---email---
+Curabitur lobortis nisl a enim congue semper.
+---end of email---

+**Response Drafting Instructions:**

+1. Summarise the key points of the article.
+2. Based on the article's content, draft a reply to the email that addresses the main concern or query."

 ## Conclusion 🎉

-Effective prompts are instrumental in harnessing the full potential of tools like QChat, streamlining workflows, and elevating the quality of our communications.
-By combining best practices from this guide with ongoing experimentation and feedback, Queensland Government employees can enhance their prompting techniques for better, more informed interactions with QChat and each other 💼.
+Crafting effective prompts is crucial for maximising the benefits of tools like QChat, enhancing workflows, and improving communication quality.
+By applying the strategies outlined in this guide and continuously experimenting and providing feedback, Queensland Government employees can refine their prompting techniques for more productive interactions with QChat and their colleagues 💼.

-For further assistance or to learn more about Queensland Government’s Artificial Intelligence strategy, please contact the QChat Support Team 📧.
+For additional support or more information about Queensland Government's AI initiatives, please contact the QChat Support Team 📧.